marcinruszkiewicz/esi_eve_online/README.md

 MIT License - See LICENSE file for details.

-**Note**: This package is not officially supported or endorsed by CCP Games or EVE Online.
+**Note**: This package is not officially supported or endorsed by CCP Games.
 It is a community-maintained utility for EVE Online developers.